 Citizenship ceremonies are special events.
 They fulfil requirements under Australian citizenship law.
 They also provide an important opportunity to officially welcome new citizens as full members of the Australian community.

-For further information on becoming an Australian citizen, please visit the Australian Government website: http://www.citizenship.gov.au/ceremonies/ or contact the Department of Immigration and Border Protection (DIBP) on 131 880.
+For further information on becoming an Australian citizen, please visit the Australian Government website www.homeaffairs.gov.au

 Most citizenship ceremonies across Australia are organised and hosted by local councils.
-In the ACT, there are no local councils, and the majority of citizenship ceremonies are organised and hosted by the ACT Government (through the ACT Office of Multicultural Affairs in the Community Services Directorate) and are usually held at the Theo Notaras Multicultural Centre in Civic.
+In the ACT, there are no local councils, and the majority of citizenship ceremonies are organised and hosted by the ACT Government's Community Services Directorate.

-On some occasions, separate ceremonies are hosted in Canberra by the Australian Government's Department of Immigration and Border Protection Regional Office (DIBP).
+On some occasions, separate ceremonies are hosted in Canberra by the Australian Government's Department of Home Affairs.

 To enable our local and federal representatives to welcome new citizens, the dates of the ceremonies have been selected by taking into account the sitting days of the local and federal parliaments.

 The length of the ceremony is normally between 60-90 minutes, depending on the number of candidates.
 Candidates are required to arrive at the venue prior to the commencement of the ceremony to register their attendance and to complete their electoral enrolment forms.

 Special seats are reserved at the ceremony for candidates.
 Other seating arrangements are available for guests, but these seats are limited and some guests may have to stand during the ceremony.